 3. Khan el-Khalili

 Khan el-Khalili is the most popular bazaar in Cairo.
 The souk (shopping market) built in the 14th century still retains its age-old charm.
-Inside Khan el-Khaili you will find a multitude of lanes with shops selling goods particularly meant to attract tourists.
+Inside Khan el-Khaili, you will find a multitude of lanes with shops selling goods particularly meant to attract tourists.
+It is a wonderful place to buy some of the best Egyptian souvenirs.

 The Khan el-Khalili is always flooded with shoppers, tourists and at times, even locals, making it one of the busiest and most crowded areas in Cairo.